hudon/Origin/README.txt

 using the Keil uVision application as an IDE/Simulator for debugging purposes.

 The RTX provides a basic multiprogramming environment with 5 priority levels, preemption, simple memory management, message-based inter-process communication, a basic timing service, system console I/O and debugging support.
 Our RTX is suitable for embedded computers which operate in real time.
 A cooperative, non-malicious software environment is assumed.
 Applications and non-kernel RTX processes execute in the unprivileged level of LPC1768.
 The RTX kernel will execute in the privileged level.
-For both kernel and non-kernel code, the MSP (Main Stack Pointer) is used to track execution (as opposed to the PSP (Process Stack Pointer).
+For both kernel and non-kernel code, the MSP (Main Stack Pointer) is used to track execution (as opposed to the Process Stack Pointer (PSP)).